Self-attention for raw optical Satellite Time Series Classification: Related Work

-The \emph{Breaks for Additive Seasonal and Trend (BFAST)} algorithm~\cite{verbesselt2010detecting} similarly decomposes a satellite time series into piece-wise seasonal and linear components where the remainder can be used to detect anomalies and the periodicity can be used as feature for classification.
-The LandTrendr \cite{kennedy2010detecting} aims at removing high-frequency components in a Landsat time series by finding a combination of successively simpler linear models, defined by vertices, that still explain the data sufficiently well.
-A variety of parameters can be adjusted to tune the model to specific regions and data through the number of allowed spikes (robustness to clouds), or number of segments (model complexity).
-These methods have been designed to require data preprocessing, \ie atmospheric correction of cloud filtering, some degree of direct supervision, \ie through the choice of parameters, or are taylored towards specific types of data, \eg Landsat for CCDC or MODIS for BFAST. }
+The \emph{Breaks for Additive Seasonal and Trend (BFAST)} algorithm~\cite{verbesselt2010detecting} similarly decomposes a satellite time series into piecewise seasonal and linear components where the remainder can be used to detect anomalies and the periodicity can be used as a feature for classification.
+The LandTrendr \cite{kennedy2010detecting} aims at removing high-frequency components from a Landsat time series by finding a combination of successively simpler linear models, defined by vertices, that still explain the data sufficiently well.
+A variety of parameters can be adjusted to tune the model to specific regions and data through the number of allowed spikes (robustness to clouds) or the number of segments (model complexity).
+These methods have been designed to require data preprocessing, \ie atmospheric correction of cloud filtering, and some degree of direct supervision, \ie through the choice of parameters, or they are tailored towards specific types of data, \eg Landsat for CCDC or MODIS for BFAST. }